Skip to main content

 isLoadingPreviousbool

-refetch(~variables: 'variables, ~fetchPolicy: fetchPolicy=?, ~onComplete: option(Js.Exn.t) => unit=?, unit) =>Refetch the entire connection with potentially new variables.
+refetch(~variables: 'variables, ~fetchPolicy: fetchPolicy=?, ~onComplete: option(Js.Exn.t) => unit=?) =>Refetch the entire connection with potentially new variables.